If you haven’t yet switched from a standard PSTN phone line to business VoIP, you should–the PSTN will be switched off in December 2025.

-What is a VoIP Gateway
+What is a VoIP Gateway?

-A VoIP gateway is a hardware device that converts telephony traffic into packets of data for transmission over the internet.
-A VoIP gateway is different from an ATA because an ATA (also called a VoIP box) converts one phone at a time; some of the largest VoIP gateways can support up to 256 calls at a time.
+A VoIP gateway differs from a VoIP box or ATA because while ATAs can convert only one phone at a time, some of the largest VoIP gateways can support up to 256 calls at a time.

 Types of VoIP Gateways

 There are several types of VoIP gateways, each serving a different purpose:

 - Analog VoIP Gateways: Analog gateways connect to traditional landline phones (analog units are available for 2-24 lines)